shams-nahid/My-Daily-AWS-Study/public/Serverless/01 Lambda/01 Lambda Overview.md

 - `Cloudwatch Event EventBridge` can be used to run `CRON job` function that is in the `Lambda`
 - `Cloudwatch` can be used to debug the code

+### Runtime

+---

+Lambda has native support of the following runtimes,

+- Node.js
+- Python
+- Ruby
+- Java
+- Go
+- .NET

+We can provide our own custom runtime by

+- Include runtime in function deployment package named `bootstrap`
+- These runtime should be resided in new lambda layer

 ### Lambda Limits

 - Execution